aws-samples/automating-livestream-video-monitoring/README.md

 ### Running the app without custom Rekognition models

-1. You need to first populate the expected programming schedule table in DynamoDB.
+1. Populate the expected programming schedule table ( `video-processing-Schedule` table) in DynamoDB.
 Use the provided script and sample schedule if you are using the test source video provided.
 If using your own video, adjust the content accordingly.

    ```
    cd broadcast-monitoring